Indications, Safety and Warnings

 The Medtronic Reclaim DBS Therapy is indicated for bilateral stimulation of the anterior limb of the internal capsule, AIC, as an adjunct to medications and as an alternative to anterior capsulotomy for treatment of chronic, severe, treatment-resistant obsessive-compulsive disorder (OCD) in adult patients who have failed at least three selective serotonin reuptake inhibitors (SSRIs).

-Contraindications include patients who will be exposed to MRI using a full body radio-frequency (RF) coil or a head transmit coil that extends over the chest area, and for patients who are unable to properly operate the neurostimulator.
+Contraindications include patients who will be exposed to MRI using a full body radio-frequency (RF) coil, a receive-only head coil, or a head transmit coil that extends over the chest area, and for patients who are unable to properly operate the neurostimulator.
 Also, diathermy (e.g., shortwave diathermy, microwave diathermy or therapeutic ultrasound diathermy) is contraindicated because diathermy's energy can be transferred through the implanted system (or any of the separate implanted components), which can cause tissue damage and can result in severe injury or death.
 Diathermy can damage parts of the neurostimulation system.
 Transcranial Magnetic Stimulation (TMS) is contraindicated for patients with an implanted DBS System.

 Electroconvulsive Therapy (ECT) – The safety of ECT in patients who have an implanted deep brain stimulation (DBS) system has not been established.
 Induced electrical currents may interfere with the intended stimulation or damage the neurostimulation system components resulting in loss of therapeutic effect, clinically significant undesirable stimulation effects, additional surgery for system explantation and replacement, or neurological injury.